flavienbwk/book-devops/eng/README.md

 ![Illustration of services in a Cloud foundation (like Kubernetes baremetal).\label{fig:illustration_socle_kubernetes}](./images/illustration_socle_kubernetes.jpg)

 In a Cloud foundation (fig. <spanc/>\ref{fig:illustration_socle_kubernetes}), the interaction between deployed software and the foundation is inherently stronger.
-Standardized container interfaces allow foundation services of an orchestrator (e.g., Kubernetes) to "connect" to it, while still maintaining logical resource isolation[^ANSSIContainerRecommandation].
+Standardized container interfaces allow foundation services of an orchestrator (e.g., Kubernetes) to "connect" to it, while still maintaining logical resource isolation[^ANSSIContainerRecommendation].

 For instance, application logs or performance metrics can be automatically retrieved and stored in a centralized tool, then set up with alerts.
 An antivirus that continuously checks for threats in a container can be installed.
 Kubernetes' _sidecars_[^sidecars] mechanism makes these capabilities possible.